-- We never send children out of the room by themselves, nor do we use a "naughty chair" or a "time out" strategy that excludes children from the group, we do however use "reflective time" and "calming time" - We will not tolerate any parent or carer shouting, disciplining, or humiliating their child within the setting (Please see our parent code of conduct). - We would only use physical restraint, such as holding, only to prevent physical injury to the child, children or adults and or serious damage to property.
+- We never send children out of the room by themselves, nor do we use a "naughty chair" or a "time out" strategy that excludes children from the group, we do however use "reflective time" and "calming time". - We will not tolerate any parent or carer shouting, disciplining, or humiliating their child within the setting (Please see our parent code of conduct). - We would only use physical restraint, such as holding, to prevent physical injury to the child, children or adults and or serious damage to property.
 Details of such an event (what happened, what action was taken and by whom, and the name of the witness) are brought to the attention of the managers and are recorded in the child's personal file.
-The child's parent will be informed on the same day. - In cases of serious misbehaviour, such as racial or other abuse, we make clear immediately the unacceptability of the behaviour and attitude by means of explanations rather than personal blame. - Physical punishment such as smacking or shaking will be neither used nor threatened, however it may be necessary to use a restraining action in an emergency to prevent personal injury and protect the safety of other children and staff.
-Where children find their day challenging and this comes out in their behaviours which cause a risk to them self's or others then a clear risk assessment will be carried out alongside appropriate professional sign posting Via the use of an EHA and training will be delivered to staff as necessary.
+The child's parent will be informed on the same day. - In cases of serious misbehaviour, such as racial or other abuse, we make clear immediately the unacceptability of the behaviour and attitude by means of explanations rather than personal blame. - Physical punishment such as smacking or shaking will be neither used nor threatened, however it may be necessary to use a restraining action in an emergency to prevent personal injury and protect the safety of other children and staff. - Where children find their day challenging and is exhibited in behaviours which can cause a risk to themselves or others, then a clear risk assessment will be carried out alongside appropriate professional sign posting.
+An EHA may be completed with parents and training will be delivered to staff as necessary.

 - In any case of misbehaviour, it will always be made clear to the child or children in question, that it is the behaviour and not the child that is unwelcome. - Parent/carer(s) will be informed if their child's behaviour has caused an injury to another child via an incident form.
 Parent/carer(s) will be informed and asked to read and sign any entries concerning their child.
-In some cases a phone call prior to collection may be necessary. - If a child requires help to develop positive behaviour, every effort will be made to provide for their needs. - Children will be distracted from the negative situation and supported in a different activity or environment, if necessary for their own well-being and that of others in the group.
+In some cases a phone call prior to collection may be necessary. - If a child requires help to develop positive behaviour, every effort will be made to provide for their needs. - To prevent undesirable behaviour staff may distract children away from negative situations and support them to engage in a different activity or environment, this may be necessary for their own well-being and/or that of other children in the group.